Two Ways to Dry Fresh Peppermint Leaves

 There’s a good deal of moisture in mint leaves so the drying process will leave you with much less than you started with.
 I’d estimate that it reduces down to around 1/8th the original size and maybe even a little less than that – you can see the difference between what you begin with and what you end with in the two pictures in the ‘Oven Method’ section below.

 Whichever method you use to dry your mint, when it is fully dry, pulse it with a stick blender to make it more compact and easy to store.
 Store it in sealed containers and store them in a cool and dark place to make it last at least a year.

 Pick your peppermint, rinse it with cool water, and allow to dry.
 Next, pluck the leaves from the stems and place them in a thin layer on the racks of your food dehydrator.
 The one I use is from Stockli and can be found here on Amazon.co.uk: Stockli Timer Dehydrator with Steel Mesh Trays.
 In the USA, I recommend this food dehydrator.

 Dry at 40°C/105°F for three to five hours or until the leaves are brittle and crumble when rolled between your fingers.
 Allow to fully cool down before you store the dried peppermint in jars.

 Oven Drying Method

 After you’ve gathered a sizeable amount make sure to wash and dry it thoroughly.
-Then lay it over a lined baking sheet and heat it into the oven at 80°C/175°F until you’re sure it’s completely dry.
+Then lay it over a lined baking sheet and heat it into the oven at 40°C/105°F until you’re sure it’s completely dry.
 It takes about an hour with a convection oven but can take over double that time with a conventional appliance.